Reverse Smoking – The Problem of Going Reverse

 Why Do People Practice Reverse Smoking?

 As reverse smoking is an ancient and uncommon practice, there’s not much information that indicates why people do it.
 Experts speculate that reverse smoking leads to a quicker nicotine absorption and a stronger kick, just like with the best vapes.
 Maybe that explains why people prefer reverse smoking: in the end, all the smoke goes into the mouth and the body.

-Unfortunately, young people also try reverse smoking, smoking backwards can become a “cool” way to experiment.
+Unfortunately, young people also try reverse smoking, smoking backward can become a “cool” way to experiment.

 What Are The Risks Of Reverse Smoking?

 Reverse smoking is a dangerous practice.
 It can cause cancer of the mouth.
 In areas where reverse smoking is popular, oral cancer rates are high.

 It’s been linked to serious palatal changes, leukoplakia, tooth loss, and cancer.
 In fact, oral cancer is common in people who practice reverse smoking.
 Experts conducted a study and found out that 73 people out of 100 developed oral cancer.
 On the other hand, in countries where people do not practice reverse smoking, cancer of the hard palate is not common.
 Reverse smoking affects all parts of the body and may lead to cancer of the esophagus, the larynx, the pancreas and the lungs.

 Just like any other smoking, reverse smoking may lead to cardiovascular diseases and brain damage.
 Also, reverse smoking can result in mouth burn.
 Last but not least, reverse smoking is addictive and may lead to fatal outcomes.